 - 19.1.1.
 This division is designed for Spotted Saddle Horses.
 A solid horse with Spotted Saddle Horse breeding (sire and dam) may compete but will be judged according to Spotted Saddle Horse standards. - 19.1.2.
-A 4-H member may exhibit both a 2-gait horse and a 3-gait horse as long as they are different horses.
-The same horse may not be shown in both 2-gait and 3-gait classes. - 19.1.3.
+A 4-H member may show both a 2-gait (Specialty) horse and a 3-gait horse. - 19.1.3.
 All horses shown in this division must pass inspection with the show's DQP prior to competing.
 First place winners in all classes must also be inspected at the conclusion of the class.
 Exception: horses are not required to be inspected before or after completing the Trail classes.